Why Do Goldfish Come To The Top Of The Water? (Is It Normal?)

 Warm water holds less oxygen.
 So, a water heater in the fish tank can decrease the availability of oxygen.

-However, you can improve oxygen levels in the tank by using live plants and pumps.
+However, you can improve oxygen levels in the tank by using live plants and air pumps.

 Live plants will release oxygen into the water.
-Pumps will produce air bubbles that carry oxygen to the water.
+Air pumps will produce air bubbles that increase oxygen levels of the water.

 How Gill Diseases Make Goldfish Come To The Top Of The Water?